 All of these activities will use local contractors and support green jobs to the local economy.
 “It’s about finding that nexus between providing conservation while still maintaining the human relationships with the properties,” Bowling says, adding that the plan is not to lock people out of the land, but to prove that conservation can be an economic driver.

 A decade or so down the road, the project aims to sell the revitalized land to new private and public owners.
 The project will seek to place restrictions on as much of the property as possible to ensure that sustainable management continues.
-An easement—22,856 acres, the largest in Virginia state history—has already been placed on one property.
+On the heels of TNC completing the Cumberland Forest Project acquisitions, Virginia Governor Ralph Northam announced in August that the commonwealth’s largest-ever open-space easement will permanently protect nearly 15% (22,856 acres) of the Virginia portion.
+In his statement, Governor Northam said, "This unique partnership … will allow for sustainable forestry, improve access to outdoor recreation, and increase protection of wildlife habitat and water quality."
 The carbon projects require sustainable forest practices for at least 100 years.

 The promise of this approach is already evident in St. Paul, a town in southwest Virginia that was once a hub of the regional coal industry.
 Throughout the last century, its fortunes rose and fell with the price of coal—and recent market declines have taken the town with it.